 Want to kayak with your dog but don’t know where to start?
 You’ve come to the right place.

 Paddling with your beloved pooch is one of the best ways to get outside and enjoy yourself with your four-legged friend in tow.
-But kayaking with a dog requires a bit of pre-planning to ensure that everything goes off without a hitch.
+But kayaking with a dog requires a bit of pre-planning to ensure everything goes off without a hitch.

 Kayaking With Your Dog: Step-by-Step Guide